 Make a Routine to Fight Boredom and Promote Creativity

 Pick at least one day out of the week to do use an Endless Beautiful Session.
 Like I said before, you will get better with more practice.
 Our minds need exercise in order to be healthy.
 Taking at least 15 minutes out of your week to do a workshop will do WONDERS for your brain.
 You will feel accomplished.
 If you’re using the journaling angle, you might get some tough stuff out on the page.
 If you’re sharing what you came up with (which you really should), you will feel good getting something creative out there.

-And don’t worry, it’s not like when you use a session, you can’t use it again.
-We purposely include a bunch of rich soundscapes in our High Quality Sessions so they can be used over and over again.
+When you use a HQ Session, you can use it again.
+We purposely include a bunch of rich soundscapes in our High-Quality Sessions so they can be used over and over again.

 More Boredom Bashing Creativity Exercises